-An excessively hard or firm surface will return energy too quickly, creating additional shock vibrations that are absorbed by the horse’s bones and joints.
+An excessively hard or firm surface will return energy too quickly, creating additional shock vibrations.
+These vibrations are typically absorbed by the horse’s bones and joints.

-Surfaces that ride deep will rebound energy too slowly, forcing the horse to use its own energy to push out of the surface, increasing the strain on muscles and respiratory system.
+Surfaces that ride deep will rebound energy too slowly, forcing the horse to use its own power to push out of the surface, increasing the strain on muscles and the respiratory system.

 Characteristic Five: Grip

-Grip is a key characteristic that is determined by the overall tightness of the arena surface.
+Grip is a critical characteristic determined by the overall tightness of the arena surface.

-During landing, an overly compacted or tight surface will provide the horse with too much grip, which stops the hoof suddenly, instead of allowing it to slide forwards and downwards into the surface.
-As a result, the horse’s range of motion is restricted, and the risk of concussion to the bones and joints is increased.
-A tight footing will also increase strain on the horse’s leg during breakover, as the toe is unable to rotate down into the surface.
+An overly compacted or tight surface will give the horse too much grip, which stops the hoof suddenly instead of allowing it to slide forward and downwards into the surface.
+As a result, the horse’s range of motion is restricted, and the risk of concussion to the bones and joints increases.
+A tight footing will also increase strain on the horse’s leg during break-over, as the toe cannot rotate down into the surface.

-A surface with the right amount of grip should allow the hoof to slide slightly on landing, without over-extending the leg.
-The surface should also provide enough stability during breakover, for the horse to push off into the next stride with no loss of momentum or energy.
+A surface with the proper grip should allow the hoof to slide slightly on landing without over-extending the leg.
+The surface should also provide enough stability during break-over for the horse to push off into the next stride with no loss of momentum or energy.

-A horse’s stride is a complex series of movement, with three distinct phases: landing, loading and breakover.
+A horse’s stride is a complex series of movements with three distinct phases: landing, loading and break-over.

-Every stride the horse takes is influenced by how the hoof interacts with the footing.
-All equestrian surfaces possess five key characteristics: firmness, cushioning, cupping, responsiveness and grip.
-These characteristics, if not correctly balanced, can affect the overall performance of the horse and cause serious injuries to bones, tendons and ligaments.
+The horse’s stride is influenced by how the hoof interacts with the footing.
+All equestrian surfaces possess five essential characteristics: firmness, cushioning, cupping, responsiveness and grip.
+If not correctly balanced, these characteristics can affect the horse’s overall performance and cause severe bone, tendon, and ligament injuries.

-An ideal riding surface should provide enough firmness to support the horse during all three phases of the stride, whilst also being soft enough to absorb and disperse impact shock.
-The surface should also ‘cup’ the hoof correctly on loading, actively return energy back to the horse and provide enough grip to prevent slips and falls.
+An ideal riding surface should provide enough firmness to support the horse during all three stride phases whilst also being soft enough to absorb and disperse impact shock.
+The surface should also ‘cup’ the hoof correctly on loading, actively returning energy to the horse and providing enough grip to prevent slips and falls.

-If you’re unsure about which type of footing is most suitable for you and your horse, our experienced team are here to help.
-Simply give us a call on 0800 044 810 or complete our online contact form, and a member of the team will be in touch.
+If you’re unsure which type of footing is most suitable for you and your horse, our experienced team is here to help.
+Simply give us a call on 0800 044 810 or complete our contact form, and a member of the team will be in touch.